 There could be few places better credentialed to house a first-class maritime museum than Port Albert on Victoria's South Gippsland coast.

-On a short break in Gippsland I was originally attracted to Port Albert by the promise of a good feed of fish & chips but found the highlight of the visit by far to be the Gippsland Regional Maritime Museum housed in the towns former Bank of Victoria building (Circa 1861).
+On a short break in Gippsland, I was originally attracted to Port Albert by the promise of a good feed of fish & chips but found the highlight of the visit to be the Gippsland Regional Maritime Museum housed in the town's former Bank of Victoria building (circa 1861).

 The depth of history to be found here is incredible and ranges from the arrival of European settlers in 1841 to the establishment of a port initially servicing pastoralists and later the Gippsland goldfields, the rise and fall of the local fishing industry and right up to the present day Bass Strait oil exploration and the operation of the OMEGA satellite navigation station at nearby Yarram.

 The former Citadel Island Lighthouse is a prominent feature of the Port Albert Maritime Museum.
 Photo: Copyright Ian Gill / Footloose Media

 The learning experience begins the instant you open the front door and are confronted by a restored 1.3-metre high lens from the Cape Liptrap lighthouse and a cannon used at the Cliffy Island Light Station to sound fog warnings to shipping.